-How many days do I have to Train my horse?
+How many days do I have to train my horse?

 You will have from the day you pick up until the event itself.
 This is approximately 100 days to train your mustang.

-How many Progress reports will I Have to submit?
+How many progress reports will I have to submit?

 Trainers are required to complete and submit 4 different progress reports while they have their mustang in training.
 There will be progress reports due at 7-days, 45-days, 65-days, and 90-days.

-How Classes are there during the show?
+How many classes are there during the show?

 For adult trainers, there are 3 preliminary classes, including a Handling & Conditioning, a Mustang Maneuvers class, and a Trail class.
 The finals competition consists of a Compulsory Pattern and a Freestyle Performance for the top-10 highest scoring competitors.